splunk/splunk-app-examples/spl2-sample-apps/sample_spl2_buttercup/README.md

 ## Compatibility, prerequisites, and requirements

-This app is compatible with Splunk Enterprise.
+This app is compatible with Splunk Enterprise versions 10.2 or higher on the Linux operating system or with the Splunk Cloud Platform for versions 10.2.2510 or higher.

-You need a pre-release version of Splunk Enterprise that supports SPL2-based applications.
-See [SPL2 Public Beta overview](https://dev.splunk.com/enterprise/docs/developapps/createspl2apps/spl2previewoverview) for information about the Beta.

 ## Accessing the sample app